Українська

 The Saint Andrew's Church holds services of the Ukrainian Orthodox Church - daily morning liturgies, evening services, water consecration, baptisms, weddings, other rites and spiritual rites.
 A night service is held on the night from Saturday to Sunday.

-Andrew's Church Museum is a sector of the Sophia Kyivska National Reserve.
+Since 1968, the Saint Andrew's Church has functioned as a museum.
+Since 2008, the Saint Andrew's Church Museum has been a sector of the Saint Sophia National Reserve.

 Andriyivskyi Descent, 23 Kyiv